nf-core/viralrecon/docs/output.md

 ## Illumina: De novo assembly

-A file called `summary_assembly_metrics_mqc.csv` containing a selection of read and *de novo* assembly related metrics will be saved in the `assembly/` results directory.
+A file called `summary_assembly_metrics_mqc.csv` containing a selection of read alignment and *de novo* assembly related metrics will be saved in the `assembly/` results directory.
 The same metrics will also be added to the top of the MultiQC report.

 ### Cutadapt